Argentina Thinks Missing Submarine Made 7 Failed Calls To Base

 The submarine San Juan has been radio silent since Wednesday, when the vessel was last seen.LEARN MORE

-The Argentine navy previously said the San Juan has enough oxygen to last around seven days if it's submerged and can't raise a snorkel.
-Thursday marked the eighth day of no sign of the sub.
+A spokesperson for the Argentine navy told outlets the ARA San Juan has enough oxygen to last around seven days if it's submerged and can't raise a tube for air.
+Tuesday marked day six of no contact or signs of the sub.

-Multiple countries are helping search for the submarine, including the U.S. Among other things, the U.S. Navy sent unmanned underwater vehicles, which use sonar to create an image of the ocean floor.
+Also helping with the search are unmanned underwater vehicles from the U.S. Navy that use sonar to create an image of the ocean floor.

 The protests have been marked by Peru's worst political violence in more than two decades.By Martin Mejia / AP